Feminist Anti-War Resistance: Activities

 On 8 March 2022, International Women's Day, Feminist Anti-War Resistance organized the laying of flowers – chrysanthemums and tulips bound with blue and yellow ribbons – by women at Great Patriotic War monuments:

 We, the women of Russia, refuse to celebrate March 8 this year: don't give us flowers, it's better to take to the streets and lay them in memory of the dead civilians of Ukraine.

 The protests extended to embassies as well as monuments, and took place across 94 Russian and international cities.

 Activists have continued to innovate protest tactics: writing anti-war slogans on banknotes, installing art objects in parks, wearing all black in public as a sign of mourning, handing out flowers, or simply crying in the Moscow metro.
-As the activist Daria Serenko commented, tactics needed to continue to adapt to evade Russia's crimininalization of protest:
+As the activist Daria Serenko commented, tactics needed to continue to adapt to evade Russia's criminalization of protest:

 the situation changes every day.
 What was acceptable yesterday does not work today.
 A week ago, you could go out wearing black and hold a white rose in your hand.
 Now you will be detained for that.
 This is what happened to our activist Anna Loginova from Yekaterinburg.
 She received nine days of administrative arrest.